Gannet

 Cackling calls at the nest.

-They arrive at the Bass Rock from late January onwards and leave in October.
+They arrive at the Bass Rock from February onwards and leave in October.

 Join us

 We're really keen to spread the word.
-Help us to do that by participating.
+Join the Seabird conversation.